cg-tuwien/NAADF/README.md

 The data structure consists of 3 layers.
 4^3^ voxels are grouped into blocks, and 4^3 blocks are again grouped into a chunk.
 Empty space is using AADFs to accelerate ray traversal.
 In contrast to Signed Distance Fields (SDF), AADFs are directional along each axis (x-, x+, y-, y+, z-, z+) resulting in significantly improved performance.

-The engine has its own voxel format (*.cvox) which is simply the chunk, block and voxel buffer compressed as a ZIP archive.\
+The engine uses its own voxel format (*.cvox) which is simply the chunk, block and voxel buffer compressed as a ZIP archive.\
 World generation happens on the GPU.
 Editing and entity logic is done on the CPU and then synchronized with the GPU.

 ### Points of interest